Hyundai Starex

-The Hyundai Starex (현대 스타렉스) is a series of light commercial vehicles built by Hyundai.
+The Hyundai Starex (현대 스타렉스) is a series of light commercial vehicles built by Hyundai, produced from 1996 to 2023.

 The first-generation models were known in Europe as Hyundai H-1, and in the Netherlands as Hyundai H200.
 The cargo variant of the second-generation models was marketed as the Hyundai iLoad in both Australia and the United Kingdom, and the second-generation passenger variant was marketed as the Hyundai iMax in Australia, but as the Hyundai i800 in the United Kingdom.
 In Europe, the cargo variant was marketed as the Hyundai H-1 Cargo, while the passenger variant was marketed as the Hyundai H-1 Travel.
 In the Netherlands, it is called the Hyundai H300.
 In Malaysia, the passenger variant of the H300 is only sold as a luxurious MPV variant marketed as the Hyundai Grand Starex in an 11-seater configuration.